 In Capri, steep cliffs jut up from impossibly blue sea and celebrities dock their yachts alongside chic villas or in secluded coves.
 Even on the glamorous Amalfi Coast, Capri stands out.

-However, mobs of visitors can make it hard to appreciate all that natural splendour.
+However, mobs of visitors can make it hard to appreciate all that natural splendor.
 That’s why I suggest making time for a private boat tour around the island.

 You’ll have the boat for the whole day and the captain will follow your lead.
 Laze under the buttery Mediterranean sunshine as you watch the cliffs scroll by or dock in small inlets where you can swim without another soul in sight.